-Foster Farms Donates Additional 350,000 Servings Of Chicken To California Food Banks As Need Skyrockets Amid COVID-19 Pandemic
+Foster Farms Donates Additional 420,000 Servings Of Chicken To California And Washington Food Banks As Need Skyrockets Amid COVID-19 Pandemic

 LIVINGSTON, Calif., Aug.
-12, 2020 /PRNewswire/ -- Foster Farms is delivering an additional 350,000 servings of poultry to California food banks to assist families impacted economically by COVID-19.
+12, 2020 /PRNewswire/ -- Foster Farms is delivering an additional 420,000 servings of poultry to California and Washington state food banks to assist families impacted economically by COVID-19.
 In April, at the onset of the pandemic, the family-owned company donated 2.4 million servings of poultry to West Coast, Alabama and Louisiana hunger relief organizations, targeting communities where it operates plants.

 "COVID-19 has changed the very fabric of our lives and has added to the challenge of ensuring that no one in this country goes hungry.
 The need for protein among our food bank partners is at a near unprecedented level," said Foster Farms VP of Communications Ira Brill.
 "As a leader in the poultry industry, we have a responsibility to provide all the assistance we can."